rmera/gomd/README.md

 Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

-The logo is derived from the Go Gopher artwork (c) Renee French, whom we gratefully acknowledge.
+Logo by Rocio Araya based on the Go Gopher artwork by Renee French, whom we gratefully acknowledge. the logo itself is under the same [CC-BY](https://creativecommons.org/licenses/by/4.0/) license as the original artwork.

-The author thanks ANID for financial support under Proyecto Fondecyt N. 11160032 and N. 1200200
+The lead developer thanks ANID for financial support under Fondecyt N. 11160032 and N. 1200200

 _To the long life of the Ven.
 Khenpo Phuntzok Tenzin Rinpoche._